1996 Tamil Nadu Legislative Assembly election: Constituency wise results

-Impact
+Impact and Aftermath

 AIADMK suffered a rout in the elections.
 Most of sitting ministers of the AIADMK government, including the chief minister Jayalalithaa lost their seats.
 Jayalalithaa lost to DMK's E. G. Sugavanam by a margin of 8,366 votes in the Bargur constituency.
-A year after the election, the AIADMK split, when a faction led by the Arantaki MLA Su.
+A year after the election, the AIADMK split, when a faction led by the Arantangi MLA Su.
 Thirunavukkarasar broke away from the party.
 The MDMK which was contesting its first statewide elections since its formation in 1994 drew a blank.
 MDMK leader Vaiko was defeated in both the Vilathikulam Assembly constituency and the Sivakasi parliamentary constituency.
 This election also saw the PMK electing four members to the assembly.
 The massive victory of the DMK-TMC-CPI combine in the assembly elections spilled over to the parliamentary elections.
 The coalition was able to win all 39 parliamentary seats in Tamil Nadu and the lone parliamentary seat in the nearby Pondicherry.
 This tally of 40 seats enabled the DMK-TMC combine to be part of the United Front government during 1996–98.

+In June 1996, AIADMK General Secretary J. Jayalalithaa stated that her close aide V. K. Sasikala was not responsible for the party’s electoral defeat, alleging that some party members were attempting to use her as a scapegoat to conceal their own failures.
+She maintained that Sasikala and her family had no role in party affairs or elections.
+Jayalalithaa further claimed that internal sabotage by party members denied tickets to contest, along with dissatisfaction among others, contributed to the defeat.
+Referring to her loss in Bargur, she attributed it to false propaganda and electoral malpractices.
+She denied corruption allegations against her, asserting her innocence and stating that she was prepared to face legal proceedings and prove the charges to be fabricated.